Kingdom of Kandy: The Nayakkars and the coming of the British: 1739–1803

-A succession crisis emerged upon Narendrasinha's death in 1739.
+A succession crisis emerged upon Vira Narendra Sinha's death in 1739.
 The king had one son – Unambuve Bandara – by a Sinhalese consort.
 However, succession to the Kandyan throne was reserved exclusively for those of kshatriya ancestry on both their mother and father's side, and Unambuve's mother had been of a lower caste.
-With the support of the bhikku Weliwita Sarankara, the crown passed to the brother of one of Narendrasinha's senior wives, a member of the Telugu-speaking and Tamil-speaking Nayak house from southern India.
+With the support of the bhikku Weliwita Saranankara, the crown passed to the brother of one of Narendrasinha's senior wives, a member of the Tamil-speaking Nayak house from southern India.
 He was crowned Sri Vijaya Rajasinha later that year.
-The Nayak Kings were of Telugu origin who practiced Shaivite Hinduism and were patrons of Theravada Buddhism.
+The Nayak kings were of Telugu origin who practised Shaivite Hinduism and were patrons of Theravada Buddhism.
 The Nayak rulers played a huge role in reviving Buddhism in the island.
 They spoke Tamil, which was also used as the court language in Kandy alongside Sinhala.

 Relations between the Sinhalese populace, including the Kandyan aristocracy, and the Nayakkars remained fraught throughout the 18th and early 19th centuries.
 As early as Narendrasinha's reign, attempts at appointing Nayakkars to prominent positions in court had caused rebellion, including one in 1732 that the king had only been able to crush with Dutch assistance.
 The Nayakkar nobility – which tended to be exclusivist and monopolise access to the king – was seen as forming an elite group privileged above the native aristocracy, the powerful adigars.
 Though Sri Vijaya Rajasinha's reign (1739–1747) proved relatively peaceful, his successor Kirti Sri Rajasinha had to deal with two major rebellions.
 The first, in 1749, was directed at his father Narenappa; the second, in 1760, was a far more dangerous insurrection which attempted to replace him with a Siamese prince.
 Despite these tensions, however, the Nayakkar dynasty endured, establishing support by their patronage of Buddhism and Kandyan culture.